API Reference¶

 stateInit (float) – Initial value of the ‘primary’ state/signal at the first genomic interval: \(x_{[1]}\)

-boundState (bool) – If True, the primary state estimate for \(x_{[i]}\) is constrained within stateLowerBound and stateUpperBound.
+boundState (bool) – If True, the primary state estimate for \(x_{[i]}\) is reported within stateLowerBound and stateUpperBound.
+Note that the internal filtering is unaffected.

 stateLowerBound (float) – Lower bound for the state estimate.